 About Church of the Saviour on Spilled Blood

 The Church of the Saviour on Spilled Blood is one of St Petersburg’s most impressive churches.
-With multicolored onion domes reminiscent of St Basil’s Cathedral in Moscow, the Church of the Saviour on Spilled Blood is a breathtaking sight both outside and within its ornately decorated walls.
+With multi-coloured onion domes reminiscent of St Basil’s Cathedral in Moscow, the Church of the Saviour on Spilled Blood is a breath-taking sight both outside and within its ornately decorated walls.

-Whilst this church is also known as the Church on Spilt Blood, its official name is the Church of the Resurrection of Jesus Christ.
-In fact the construction of the Church of the Saviour on Spilled Blood originally began in 1883 by Emperor Alexander III to commemorate his father, Alexander II.
-Alexander II was actually assassinated on the site where the church was built in 1881, thus lending the Russian Orthodox cathedral its alternative name referring to spilled blood.
+Officially called the Church of the Resurrection of Jesus Christ, initial construction on the church began in 1883, when Emperor Alexander III commissioned it to commemorate his father, Alexander II.
+Alexander II was actually assassinated on the site where the church was built in 1881: anarchists bombed his carriage, and he died hours later from his injuries, thus lending the Russian Orthodox cathedral its alternative name referring to spilled blood.

-Completed in 1907 during the reign of Nicholas II, The Church of the Saviour on Spilled Blood is an incredible mixture of colours and design.
+Completed in 1907 during the reign of Nicholas II – and running an estimated 1 million roubles over budget – The Church of the Saviour on Spilled Blood is an incredible mixture of colours and design.
 Unlike most of the buildings in St Petersburg, it is not built in a Baroque or neoclassical style, but rather a more medieval Russian one.
 Inside, the Church Of The Saviour On Spilled Blood is densely adorned with 7000 square metres of vivid mosaics created by world famous Russian artists such as Mikhail Vrubel and Viktor Vasnetsov.

 Discover the best Historic Sites in Russia, from Red Square to Mask of Sorrow and more, includes interactive Russian cultural places, landmarks and monuments map.